foundweekends/giter8/README.markdown

 Make sure that the `sbt` is on your path.
 You should be able to run it from any directory and be prompted to create a new project (and then abort).

-Next, you need to create a new `g8` script also on your executable path.
+You need to create a new `g8` script also on your executable path.
 For unix-like shells, it should contain:

     #!/bin/sh